Andhra Pradesh Handicrafts Development Corporation

-Lepakshi Handicrafts is a unit of Andhra Pradesh Handicrafts Development Corporation Ltd. which is an agency of Government of Andhra Pradesh established in 1982 to develop, preserve and promote the rich tradition of exquisite craftsmanship of Andhra Pradesh.
+Lepakshi Handicrafts is a unit of Andhra Pradesh Handicrafts Development Corporation Ltd. which is an agency of Government of Andhra Pradesh established in 1982 to develop, preserve, and promote the tradition of craftsmanship in Andhra Pradesh.

 History

 Lepakshi Handicrafts was set up in the year 1982 for the promotion, development and marketing of handicrafts.
-It also undertake welfare activities for the benefit of the artisans.
+It also undertakes welfare activities for the benefit of the artisans.

 Products

 Kondapalli toys, Kalamkari paintings, Bobbili veena, Etikoppaka toys, Leather puppets and Wood works.